 This is the final article published in The Cricketer in July 2023.
 The rather longer polemic on which it’s based including analysis of the challenges in reversing the decline of state school cricket and possible prescriptions, woven in to the findings from the ICEC report, can be found here

-It is anticipated the awaited ICEC report will be critical of socioeconomic inclusion in cricket as well as its ethnic and gender diversity
+The long awaited ICEC report is as critical of socioeconomic inclusion in cricket as well as its ethnic and gender diversity

 The lack of diversity in cricket is a factor of socioeconomic inequalities in access to cricket

 That club cricket was largely out of scope for the Independent Commission for Equity in Cricket – despite the report’s 171 references to the recreational game and 88 to clubs – probably suggests a lack of club knowledge, compounded by their reliance on spurious ECB data.

 The report records “lived experiences” of a relatively small self-selecting group (4,156) who completed its survey but, it posits, may be more representative of the wider cricket community than the UK population.